aphalo/learnrbook-pkg/README.md

 ## Purpose

-Package ‘**learnrbook**’ comtains data in R objects and in foreign files used as examples in the book “Learn R: As a Language” by Pedro J.
+Package ‘learnrbook’ contains data in R objects and in foreign files used as examples in the book “Learn R: As a Language” by Pedro J.
 Aphalo, New York: Chapman and Hall/CRC, 2020, ISBN 9780367182533 (pbk);
 ISBN 9780367182557 (hbk); ISBN 9780429060342 (ebk); DOI [10.1201/9780429060342](https://doi.org/10.1201/9780429060342).

-In addition this package exports as character vectors the names of the packages used in the book, so as to make it easier to install them.
+This package also exports as character vectors the names of the packages used in the book, so as to make it easier to install them.

 ![](man/figures/cover-9780367182533-small.png)